A Multi-Faceted Study of Nematic Order Reconstruction in Microfluidic Channels: Passive and Active flows

 \subsection{Numerical results}

 We solve the dynamical systems \eqref{eq:Q-flow} and \eqref{eq:Q-active} with finite element methods, and all simulations are performed using the open-source package FEniCS~\cite{logg2012automated}.
 The details of the numerical methods are given in the supplementary material.
 In the numerical results that follow, we extract the $s$ profile from $\Qvec$, using \eqref{eq:s-theta-relationship}.
-We also plot $s/2$ instead of $s$.
-We do this so that the $\Qvec$ and $s$-profiles fit nicely on the same axis and in our error plots, we compare \eqref{eq:s-comp}$\times 1/2$ to $s/2$.
-Henceforth, we will not make this distinction, and regard the plotted profiles as $s$.